dcpesses/code-whisperer/README.md

 - Easy for users to join using commands in Twitch chat
 - No additional login necessary from users willing to play
 - Option to randomize user selection
+- Set the Max # of Players via Dropdown
 - More features coming soon...

 ### Caveats